Angela, Susan and Anika -

 Shade Tree Academy - In 2019, we recognized a real need to build a trauma focused school taught by clinicians educated in traumatology, neurodevelopment, and attachment.
 The school provides a quality education to children experiencing significant academic, behavioral, and social difficulties at school.
 Children who have experienced ruptured attachments due to the separation from their family of origin.
 Children whose lives were impacted by foster care.
 We wanted to give them an opportunity to improve their lives, while also providing them an opportunity to learn sound values, emotional self-regulation techniques, practice service to others, and respect the dignity of all people they come in contact with.
 In 2020 we were approved as a private school nonprofit organization.
 In 2021, without a physical location, we started serving five children at a time through borrowed space.
 Tuition is paid through STO's or ESA funds.

 In 2021, after a year of working with architectural faculty at ADM Group as well as Developers at Davcon Aviation and Mesa Hanger designing and planning a school which incorporates best practices for educating children impacted by trauma, we were excited to report that we’ve secured four million dollars donated by Dell Loy Hansen and Randy Hansen, founder of Mesa Hanger, and we know that our goal of five million dollars is within reach.
 The architectural design for the school has been completed and with the help of David Wakefield from Davcon Aviation, building permits will soon be acquired.
-We aim to start the construction of Shade Tree Academy in the spring of 2023!
+We aim to start the construction of Shade Tree Academy in the fall of 2023!
 ASA Now is responsible to raise a million dollars to furnish, equip and operate the school.
 Please help us cross the finish line.
 Thank you for being part of our journey and thank you for giving our community the "Gift of Hope!"